 When it comes to summer grilling, burgers and hot dogs might first come to mind.
 But what about grilled fish and seafood?
 It’s always quick to make and packed with big flavor!
 There are so many different options that please eaters of all kinds.
-Grilled cod with blackened seasoning has Cajun flair and is elegantly simple.
+Grilled tilapia with savory seasonings and tomatoes is elegantly simple.
 Shrimp skewers always please a crowd.
 Ahi tuna cooks in only 2 minutes and impresses everyone with its buttery flavor!

-Here are all our top grilled fish recipes and seafood recipes on the grill.
+Here are all our top grilled seafood recipes and fish recipes.
 Every one of these got high marks with our 3 year old, so they’re kid friendly too.
 Let’s get cooking!

 At the top of our list: Perfect Grilled Fish!
 This recipe is for tilapia, but you can use any white fish.
 If you’re looking for a healthy seafood recipe that fits into the Mediterranean diet: here’s the one!
 The flaky fish is bursting with savory, smoky flavor from the grill.
 Top it with sweet and tender blistered cherry tomatoes, and it looks simply stunning.
 It’s the ideal summer meal for entertaining or even a weeknight.

-At the top of our list: Perfect Grilled Fish!
-This recipe is for cod, but you can use any fish fillets: tilapia, mahi mahi, or even salmon.
-This fish is bursting with big flavor!
+Next in our list: this easy grilled cod!
+This white fish is bursting with big flavor!
 Cover it in homemade blackened seasoning and it’s got massive savory and smoky notes, with a hint of underlying intrigue from cloves and allspice.
 Or, you can use our seafood seasoning to get the same flavors without the underlying heat.
 Here’s how to make magic on your grill!

 There’s not much that doesn’t taste better grilled.
 So once the weather is right, grilled shrimp is where it’s at!
 It’s also one of the fastest things you can cook on the grill: it takes less than 5 minutes to cook these babies.
 Sure you can marinade the shrimp before grilling.
 But most of the time, why not go easy and lightening fast?
 Here’s the perfect grilled shrimp recipe.